kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![Food poisoning translations](../../content/tweets/december-2023/food-poisoning-translations.png)

 - My friend was not affected by anything and we ate and drank exactly the same things.
+- Could she have had something to do with it?
+- If my friend was a government spy, could she have been asked to make me sick, to shut down what was going on online?
 - As I trawl through the tweets I posted around this time, I notice I am posting information about everything that is happening to me.

 [![Metro cleaning team](../../content/tweets/december-2023/metro-cleaning-team.png)](https://x.com/1FRGVN/status/1740728445917663701)